ycpcs/cs201-summer2018/syllabus.md

 We will use the Eclipse IDE for labs and programming assignments in Java.
 This is available for free from [www.eclipse.org](http://www.eclipse.org/).
 (You will also need the Java Development Kit (JDK) available from [java.sun.com](http://java.sun.com/).)
 Make sure you get version 1.8 or higher.

-In-class clicker quizzes will be given frequently, typically at the beginning of class.
-Up to two missed quizzes will be forgiven.
+In-class quizzes will be given frequently, typically at the beginning of class.
+One missed quiz will be forgiven.
 Quizzes may not be made up.
-Note that these are graded for *participation only*.

 There will be three midterm exams and one comprehensive final exam.
 The dates are shown in the [Schedule](schedule.html).